Open-Scholarship-Strategy/site/index.md

   * Other nations have been generally slow in adopting national Open Science policies or strategies.
 However, in July 2018, France launched their [National Plan for Open Science](https://libereurope.eu/wp-content/uploads/2018/07/SO_A4_2018_05-EN_print.pdf), and the Netherlands also have a [National Plan for Open Science](https://www.openscience.nl/en/open-science-in-the-netherlands).

-  * For France, the focus here was on benefits to research, education, the economy and innovation, and society.
+  * In France, the focus was on benefits to research, education, the economy and innovation, and society.
 In the Netherlands, the focus appears to be more on opening up research to collaborate on social and technological issues.
 In Estonia, [Open Science](http://www.etag.ee/wp-content/uploads/2017/03/Open-Science-in-Estonia-Principles-and-Recommendations-final.pdf) appears to be more based on public access rights, improving the quality of research and collaboration, and increased social and economic impact.

   * EU Horizon 2020 is one of the most notable government initiatives involving Open Scholarship policies.
 For example, the Responsible Research and Innovation (RRI) component of the Work Programme "Science with and for Society" makes open education, research, and access explicit targets of EU policy.